 - Access to Dana-Farber health professionals throughout the year for any questions or concerns.

 The mobile vaccine clinics are held after outreach has been conducted – including educational workshops, distribution of educational information, and other BPHC HPV Campaign events.
-The clinics have successfully enabled students to start and/or complete the vaccine series.
+The clinics have successfully enabled students to start and/or complete

 The vaccine is recommended for both boys and girls at 11 or 12 years old, but can be given between the ages of 9 and 26.